We had 7 hours to explore another area of Buenos Aires before leaving for the airport, to fly to Sao Paulo, for the first leg our journey home.

 Travel Tips

-I cannot believe that it is more than half way through the month of May!
+I cannot believe that it is more than half way through the month of May 2015!
 That means it is 7 months to the day before we leave on this wonderful trip.
+It is getting really exciting but there is so much to do.

 Assisted travel is not only for people with walking difficulties and it costs nothing.